 Software Requirements Analysis with Example

-Software requirement is a functional or non-functional need to be implemented in the system.
+A software requirement is a functional or non-functional need that must be implemented in the system.
 Functional means providing particular service to the user.

-For example, in context to banking application the functional requirement will be when customer selects “View Balance” they must be able to look at their latest account balance.
+For example, in the context of a banking application, the functional requirement is that when a customer selects “View Balance” they should be able to view their latest account balance.

-Software requirement can also be a non-functional, it can be a performance requirement.
-For example, a non-functional requirement is where every page of the system should be visible to the users within 5 seconds.
+A software requirement can also be non-functional, such as a performance requirement.
+For example, a non-functional requirement might state that every page of the system should load for users within 5 seconds.

 So, basically software requirement is a